ADMSCentre/ad-data-donation/prompts/en/consent_form.md

-## Consent Form for Data Submission
+## Consent Form for Data Donation

-Thank you for participating in our study.
-Below, you will find metadata about the contents of the zip file you submitted.
-Please review the data carefully and remove any information you do not wish to share.

-**Review and Consent:**
+Thank you for participating in our study `"Digital advertising and cultures of alcohol and gambling consumption on social media platforms"`.

+### Participation

+Participation is voluntary.
+If you do not wish to take part, you do not have to.
+If you choose to stop participating, you do not need to provide any explanation.

+### Purpose of Data Donation

+By donating this data, you contribute to research aimed at understanding digital advertising that is otherwise invisible.

+### Review and Consent

-1. **Review Data:**
+1. **Review Data**:

-   - Carefully examine the metadata provided.
+- Please review the data you have donated carefully.
-   - Remove any information you do not wish to share.
+- **Remove** any files that you do not wish to donate from the first table below.
+Remaining files will be donated for the research.

-2. **Consent to Share:**
+2. **Consent to donate**:

-   - If you agree to share this data for research purposes, please click the **Yes, share for research** button at the bottom of this page.
+- If you agree to donate this data for research purposes, please click the **I consent to donate button** at the bottom of this page.

-**Purpose of Data Sharing:**
-By sharing this data, you contribute to research aimed at [insert short explanation about your research here].

-**Your Rights:**
-- Participation is voluntary.
-- You can withdraw your consent at any time before the data is used in the study.

-**Contact Information:**
-If you have any questions or concerns, please contact us at [insert contact information here].
+**Contact Information**: If you have any questions or concerns, please contact [Associate Professor Nic Carah](https://communication-arts.uq.edu.au/profile/363/nicholas-carah), [n.carah@uq.edu.au](mailto:n.carah@uq.edu.au).